google/material-design-lite/README.md

 To build a production version of the components, run:

 ```
-$ gulp
+gulp
 ```

-This will clean and update the `css`, `js` and `images` directories in the root of the project with minified and concatenated versions of the component files.
-Namely, `css/material.min.css` and `js/material.min.js`.
+This will clean the `dist` folder and rebuild the assets for serving.

 ## Templates